Farama-Foundation/farama.org/_posts/2023-04-25-Announcing-Shimmy.md

 read_time: 3
 ---

-Have you ever wanted to use [dm-control](https://github.com/deepmind/dm_control) with [stable-baselines-3](https://github.com/DLR-RM/stable-baselines3), or train other non-gymnasium based environments with standard learning libraries?
 Lack of compatibility between environments, training libraries and API's is a major problem in reinforcement learning.
 This results in a fractured ecosystem, and many single-problem solutions that cannot be easily adapted to new domains.
+Have you ever wanted to use [dm-control](https://github.com/deepmind/dm_control) with [stable-baselines-3](https://github.com/DLR-RM/stable-baselines3), or train other non-gymnasium based environments with standard learning libraries?

-We are excited to announce [Shimmy](https://shimmy.farama.org/), an API compatibility tool for converting a wide range of single and multi-agent environments to the [Gymnasium](https://gymnasium.farama.org/) and [PettingZoo](https://pettingzoo.farama.org/) APIs.
+In order to address this issue, we are excited to announce [Shimmy](https://shimmy.farama.org/), an API compatibility tool for converting a wide range of single and multi-agent environments to the [Gymnasium](https://gymnasium.farama.org/) and [PettingZoo](https://pettingzoo.farama.org/) APIs.
 This allows users to conduct experiments across many external environments, all under a single standard API.